 In addition to essays and stories that illustrate important ideas, we provide specific advice on a wide range of investment strategies, vehicles, and securities.

 Because we are publishers and not financial advisors, we do not provide investment advice tailored to your personal situation.
 We make specific recommendations, but those should not be construed as personal investment advice.
 Because our advice is public, some of the particular strategies or recommendations may not be appropriate for any particular individual.
 Even when we answer questions from readers, our advice is meant to be of general purpose and not specific to any individual.

-In addition to publishing editorial material, The Palm Beach Letter carries advertising, either for our own publications or those of other publishers.
+In addition to publishing editorial material, Palm Beach Research Group carries advertising, either for our own publications or those of other publishers.
 We are very proud of the quality of the publications we produce.
 We believe they are the best in the business.
 And because we are proud of them, we are happy to sell them enthusiastically.
 Some readers may be surprised or even offended by some of the advertising.
 It may sometimes feel sensational.
 It may sometimes feel pandering.
 It may sometimes feel manipulative.

 We are not insensitive to these concerns, but we recognize that these are subjective feelings and that, in order to sell our services, we must set the bar somewhere.
 We apologize if any of our advertising upsets you.
 Please feel free to let us know if and when that happens.

 As to outside advertising, we cannot make claims for the businesses that place them.
 We can only promise to do our best to include advertising from companies we respect and to tell you the truth about our relationship with them.

 One of the core tenets of our wealth-building philosophy concerns risk.
 We don’t like it.
 We dispute the commonly stated investment axiom that you need to take more risk to reap a greater reward.
 We believe that the contrary is true: that long-term wealth building relies on reducing risk at every opportunity.